 The Brooks Rebound Racer is made of breathable material, includes mesh sections for enhanced ventilation, and uses DriLayer moisture-wicking fabric in key sweat areas.

-Some ladies report it being slightly heavier than others, but this is personal preference more than anything.
+Some ladies report this bra being slightly heavier than others, but this is personal preference more than anything.
 It’s tight and compressing in all the right places, but it also offers a hook-and-loop closure for easy removal.

 The thin back is also helpful when it comes to breathability, allowing more air and less fabric to trap heat.